will-lumley/FaviconFinder/README.md

 ## Installation

 ### Cocoapods
-SwiftSoup is available through [CocoaPods](http://cocoapods.org).
+FaviconFinder is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'FaviconFinder'
 ```
 ### Carthage
-SwiftSoup is also available through [Carthage](https://github.com/Carthage/Carthage).
+FaviconFinder is also available through [Carthage](https://github.com/Carthage/Carthage).
 To install it, simply add the following line to your Cartfile:

 ```ruby